-As winter fast approaches, and horses start to grow woollier coats, a lot of horse owners will be thinking about the different types of horse clip and trying to decide which clip would suit their horse best.
+As winter fast approaches, and horses start to grow heavier coats, a lot of horse owners will be dusting off their clippers, thinking about the different types of horse clip and trying to decide which clip would suit their horse best.

 Clipping off some or all of the horse’s winter coat will help prevent your horse from getting too warm and sweating profusely while exercising.

 Before choosing the right clip for your horse, you need to consider how much work your horse or pony is doing, the sort of rugs you might need to keep him warm afterwards and whether your horse will be stabled or turned out.

 What it involves: A full clip is when all hair is removed from your horse, including the legs, head and ears.
 It means that the horse dries out quickly after strenuous work as sweating is minimalised.
 Careful rugging to ensure your horse doesn’t get cold is essential, and you should also be aware of the increased possibilities of rain scald and mud fever due to the lack of natural protection offered by the horse’s coat.